validityBase/vbase-cs/Docs/User Guide.md

-# How to use the COM library
+# How to use vBase COM library

 1. Uninstall the library if you have it installed already on your machine.
 1. Install the new version using `setup.exe`